Admiral in the U.S. Coast Guard

 Summary

-Salary of a Coast Guard member is determined by a combination of several key factors, offering a structured and fair approach to compensation.
+Coast Guard salary is determined by a combination of several key factors, offering a structured and fair approach to compensation.

 The primary factor is rank, with higher-ranking members earning more due to their increased responsibilities and leadership roles.